wnfs-wg/car-mirror-http-spec/README.md

 ## 3.3 Server Push Response

-The response MUST be serialized as [CBOR].
+The response MUST be serialized as [DAG-CBOR].

 ```ipldsch
 type PushResponse struct {